 Several Facebook employees who refused to be named stated that the outage was caused by a routing error within an Internet domain.
 It was generated by the failure of internal communication tools and other resources.
 They depend on the functioning of the domain, which became worse.

-According to estimates by advertising measurement company Standard Media Index, Facebook lost around $ 545,000 in US advertising revenue per hour during the downtime.
+According to Standard Media Index, Facebook lost $545,000 in US per hour during downfall.

 It is the social media giant, the world’s second-largest digital advertising platform.